I use BUW. It’s easy!

 I’d like to read daily newspapers.
 Where can I find them?

-You can find information about the Main Reading Room here.
+You can find information about the Reading Room here.

 Are there only books and periodicals in BUW?

 No, not only.
-One of the advantages of BUW is its broad offer of electonic materials.
+One of the advantages of BUW is its broad offer of electronic materials.
 E-collections include books, periodicals and research articles, which can be easily found thanks to a clear arrangement according to broad subject areas.
-UW students and staff have full access to bases from computers connected to UW network, as well as from home computers.
-Persons from outside UW who are registered with BUW may access e-collections in the library.
+UW students and staff have full access to data bases from computers connected to UW network, as well as from home computers.
+Persons from outside UW who are registered with BUW may access e-collections in the library only.

 E-collections can be found here.

-BUW offers its users free training in e-collections.
+BUW offers its users free training in e-collections – contact to request a training: email@example.com.

 Apart from books, journals and papers, BUW collects multiple other materials – CDs, maps, manuscripts, music scores, etc. In the Library there are about 400,000 rare objects of special value belonging to the special collections.
 If you wish to access them, please go to the Information Desk first.
 Information about special collections and working hours of each department can be found here.